Ali and the Merchant of Baghdad ~ Folktale Stories for Kids

-The pretend judge asked the make-believe Ali Cogia to speak.
-Ali Cogia, after bowing low, related every particular and begged that he might not lose so considerable a sum of money.
+The pretend judge asked the make-believe Ali to speak.
+Ali, after bowing low, related every detail and begged that he might not lose so considerable a sum of money.
 The pretend judge turned to the merchant and asked him why he did not return the money.
 The child playing the part of the merchant gave the same reasons as the real merchant had done, and quite heartily, too.
 Then he also offered to give an oath that what he had said was the absolute truth.

 "If that is so," answered the judge, "look into that jar and tell me how long it has been since those olives were put into it."

-The two merchants pretended to examine and to taste the olives, and told the judge that they were new and good.
-"But," said the judge, "Ali Cogia himself said he put them into the jar seven years ago."
+The two merchants pretended to examine and to taste the olives.
+They told the judge that they were new and good.
+"But," said the judge, "Ali himself said he put them into the jar seven years ago."

-"Sir," replied the merchants, "we can assure you they are of this year's growth, and we will maintain that any olive merchant of repute in Baghdad will say the same."
+"Sir," replied the pretend merchants, "we can assure you they are of this year's growth, and we will maintain that any olive merchant of repute in Baghdad would say the same."

 The pretend judge pointed an accusing finger at the merchant.
-"You are a rogue,” he cried, “and deserve to be punished!"
-The children then concluded their play, clapping their hands with great joy, and seizing the feigned criminal, they pretended to carry him off to prison.
+"You are a rogue!" he cried.
+"And you deserve to be punished!"
+The children then concluded their play, clapping their hands with great joy.
+Seizing the feigned criminal, they pretended to carry him off to prison.

-Words cannot express how much the caliph admired the boy who had passed so just a sentence, in an affair which was to be pleaded before himself the very next day.
+Words cannot express how much the king admired the boy who had passed so just a sentence, in an affair which was scheduled to be pleaded before himself the very next day.

-The next day Ali Cogia and the merchant pleaded one after the other at the palace before the boy, whom the caliph had seated on the throne beside him.
+The next day Ali and the merchant pleaded one after the other at the palace before the boy, whom the caliph had seated on the throne beside him.
 When the merchant proposed his oath to the court as before, the child said, "It is too soon.
-It is proper that we should see the jar of olives.”
+It is proper that we should see the jar of olives first."

 "Ali Cogia and the Merchant of Baghdad" is based on "The Story of Ali Cogia, a Merchant of Bagdad," a story from The Arabia Nights' Entertainments by The Reverend George Flyer Townsend (Federick A. Stokes Company: New York, 1891), pp. 158-170.
 Adapted by Elaine Lindy ©1998.
 All rights reserved.